sa2c/RSE-handbook/content/docs/how_we_work/code_review.md

 ---
 # Page title as it appears in the navigation menu
-title: "Repo Audits"
+title: "Code Review"
 # Adjust the weight to reorder menu items (lower numbers appear first)
-weight: 2
+weight: 1
 # bookCollapseSection = true
 # Uncomment to hide this page from the navigation menu
 # bookHidden = false